caseycling/pytest-bdd-appium-demo/README.md

 `pip install pytest-xdist` or `pip install pytest`

-# Intructions on setting up environment variables
+# Instructions on setting up environment variables
 If you have these saved as "environment variables" on your local machine, utilizing the logic in our project will work.
 If not, you can create a .env file and store them there also.

 `$SAUCE_USERNAME`